 Prerequisites

+Before you can provision skills for your organization, you must navigate to Organization settings > Skills and enable both Code execution and file creation and Skills by toggling them on.
 Skills require code execution to function, so if code execution is disabled, skills will not be available.

-Provision skills for your organization
+Provision skills for everyone

 To provision a skill: